7 Data Wrangling

 )

-That’s pretty simple, and it doesn’t look too bad.
-But, one problem with this approach is that we don’t have a legend to indicate which line corresponds to which democracy measure.
+That’s was pretty simple, but the figure looks bad.
+It’s impossible to compare the frequency and the rate because they’re on different scales.
+We also don’t have a legend to indicate which line corresponds to which conflict measure.
 We can do this using a few hacks, but as a rule I like to avoid relying on too many of these.
-An alternative solution is to reshape our data.
+An alternative solution is to reshape our data and, then, to find a way to have a unique y-axis scale for each variable.

 Enter the pivot functions.
 These live in the {tidyr} package, which, like {dplyr}, is part of the {tidyverse} and is opened automatically when you run library(tidyverse).

-To help with plotting democracy trends using each of the measures we have in our dataset, the function we need to use is pivot_longer().
-Here’s what it does to the data if we pivot longer on the democracy measures:
+To help with plotting conflict trends using each of the measures we have in our dataset, the function we need to use is pivot_longer().
+Here’s what it does to the data if we pivot longer on the conflict measures:

 pivot_longer(